dnigh/ScoobyRom/ScoobyRom/README.md

 If it does exist, the app will try to read saved metadata and combine (merge) it with data (values) found from searching through the ROM.

+Notes:

+*	Like feature "*Export As -> RomRaider def XML*" included XML comments are auto generated by *ScoobyRom* as these can be useful for verifying content.
+*	Any comments will be ignored and lost whenever XML is being saved, just the newly written auto-generated ones will be there!
+*	In XML payload text special characters like "<" or "&" must be escaped.
+Either avoid these or use "& l t ;" or "& a m p;" etc.

-#### File Path
+#### 5.2.1) File Path
 ScoobyRom assumes its XML to be found inside current ROM file directory!!!
 Filename will/must be

 	<ROM-filename-without-extension>.xml

-ROM binary file extension (.rom, .bin, .hex etc.) does not matter!
+ROM binary file extension (`.bin, .hex, .rom` etc.) does not matter!

 Example:

-	"my ROM file.rom"
+`my ROM file.bin`

-	"my ROM file.xml" <-- loaded with open or will be created using save command
+`my ROM file.xml` <-- loaded if it exists when opening binary, or will be created/overwritten using save command (`Ctrl+S`)

 * Pros: